stephanmg/travis-dependent-builds/README.md

 configuration of the upstream project (see prerequisites please).

 ## Usage
-Consider you have an empty Python downstream project, e. g.
+Consider you have an empty Python upstream project for now, e. g.:

 ```yml
 language: